Heating Fire Facts

-- KWKS Tool Kit to Winter Fire Safety
+See the KWKS Tool Kit to Winter Fire Safety page for resources on heating safety.

-Furnaces and chimneys should be checked by a professional every year before the start of the heating season.
-A well-running furnace will be more efficient, reducing heating costs, and prevent the possibility of carbon monoxide poisoning.
-Don’t be tempted to skimp on preventive maintenance.
+Have furnaces and chimneys checked by a professional every year before the start of the heating season.
 Fuel assistance programs can help homeowners with maintenance and repair costs.

 Space Heaters Need Space